MWatty/hike_ireland/README.md

 4. As a visitor, I want register an account so that I can add, update, edit and delete information I have provided.

-    1. Upon entering the site, the user has clear option to log in to their account.
+    1. Upon entering the site, the user has a clear option to log in to their account.
     2. New users also have the option to register their account.
     3. Once logged in / registered the user can update, edit and delete their hikes.